alco/blog/posts/2013-07-22-Rust-lambdas.md

 adder(1) = 6
 ```

 A closure is written as a list of arguments between pipes (`|`), followed by an optional return type and a single expression.
+In the reference manual, this syntactic construct is actually called a [lambda expression][12], just so you know.
+We'll continue calling them closures in this post.

-In the sample above, the compiler is able to infer the return type.
+In the example above, the compiler is able to infer the return type.
 Alternatively, we could write all the types ourselves:

 ```
 let adder = |x: int| -> int x + a;